True Bible Facts and Biblical Stories

 In the Bible, it is revealed that the Holy Spirit (the Spirit of God) comes upon a believer when he believes in the truth of Jesus.

-The spirit gives the believer certain gifts and takes control of one's abilities.
+The spirit provides the believer with certain gifts and takes control of one's abilities.

 The believer becomes overcome by the Holy Spirit, and they receive a genuine understanding of the truth in their soul.